lexfp/fpvradar/README.md

 I waited and waited for him to release his code, but alas he forgot and I ended up implementing my own solution.
 To clarify, this is a standalone device and does not require wifi/and or data plan to work.
 Check your country for ADSB requirements.

+# License
+The code herein written by the Author is released under the terms of the unlicense. https://unlicense.org/

 # Required components:

 1) Raspberry pi (zero w used in this guide) https://www.banggood.com/custlink/mvDhZjVbBW (don't buy it at banggood unless you have to since it's expensive there)